awsdocs/aws-iot-docs/developerguide/iot-rule-actions.md

 }
 ```

-For more information, see the [Amazon DynamoDB Getting Started Guide](http://alpha-docs-aws.amazon.com/amazondynamodb/latest/gettingstartedguide/)\.
+For more information, see the [Amazon DynamoDB Getting Started Guide](https://docs.aws.amazon.com/amazondynamodb/latest/gettingstartedguide/)\.

 ------

-## Amazon ES Action<a name="elasticsearch-rule"></a>
+## Elasticsearch Action<a name="elasticsearch-rule"></a>

 ------
-#### [ Amazon ES Action ]
+#### [ Elasticsearch Action ]

 The `elasticsearch` action allows you to write data from MQTT messages to an Amazon Elasticsearch Service domain\.
-Data in Amazon ES can then be queried and visualized by using tools like Kibana\.
+Data in Elasticsearch can then be queried and visualized by using tools like Kibana\.

 ------
 #### [ more info \(5\) ]